mcwimm/rbb_ZoneOfInfluence/README.md

 It illustrates the differences among simulation settings in spread of sizes and direction of the skewness.

 ![](https://github.com/mcwimm/rbb_ZoneOfInfluence/blob/master/figs/zoi_analysis_nl.jpg)
-_Figure 1.
-Histograms of biomass distributions of individual plants after 30 time steps with different simulation settings (results are out of all individual sizes of 30 replicates with identical settings, thus the high frequency numbers); the columns of histograms correspond to different densities (100, 506 and 992 individuals in the simulation area); the rows presents different spatial configurations (random or uniform (hexagonal packing) distributions) and different competition regimes (asymmetric or symmetric)._
+_Figure: Histograms of biomass distributions of individual plants after 30 time steps with different simulation settings (results are out of all individual sizes of 30 replicates with identical settings, thus the high frequency numbers); the columns of histograms correspond to different densities (100, 506 and 992 individuals in the simulation area); the rows presents different spatial configurations (random or uniform (hexagonal packing) distributions) and different competition regimes (asymmetric or symmetric)._

 ## 14. Use history